pyavitz/rpi-img-builder/README.md

 Branch:         # Supported: 5.10.y and above
 Menuconfig:     # 1 to run kernel menuconfig
 Crosscompile:   # 1 to cross compile | 0 to native compile

+Compiler        WARNING: Only one may be selected
+GCC:            # 1 to select (default)
+Ccache:         # 1 to select
-Caching on:     # 1 to enable ccache
+Clang:          # 1 to select

 Distribution
 Distro:		# Supported: debian, devuan and ubuntu